Waffle House: Waffle and Steak

 For years, Waffle House was known as "Waffle and Steak" in Indiana due to another chain of restaurants owning the rights to the Waffle House name in the state.
-Reportedly, the original Indiana Waffle House chain has started using the name "Sunshine Cafe".
+The original Indiana Waffle House chain has started using the name "Sunshine Cafe".
 However, the d/b/a for "Sunshine Cafe" belongs to "Waffle House Greenwood Inc.", established in 1981.
-The oldest "Waffle House" entity listed with the Corporations office of the Indiana Secretary of State is "Waffle House of Bloomington, Indiana, Inc." established in 1967, and like Waffle House Greenwood, it is still an active corporation.
-The Bloomington operation, noted for being the city's second oldest restaurant, closed in 2013 and was demolished to make way for an apartment complex.
+The oldest "Waffle House" entity listed with the Corporations office of the Indiana Secretary of State is "Waffle House of Bloomington, Indiana, Inc." established in 1967, and, like Waffle House Greenwood, it is still an active corporation.
+The Bloomington operation, the city's second oldest restaurant, closed in 2013, and was demolished to make way for an apartment complex.
 (Many of the Waffle House corporations in Indiana have been dissolved.)
 "Waffle House Inc." of Norcross, Georgia, registered with Indiana in 1974.
-In 2005, the Waffle and Steak restaurants all adopted the "Waffle House" moniker, bringing the entire chain under the iconic name.
+In 2005, the Waffle and Steak restaurants all adopted the "Waffle House" moniker, bringing the entire chain under the name.